 Loudoun County Public Schools embraces the importance of technology in the educational lives of students.
 Access to technologies enables instant access to a wealth of information, references and collaborative resources on the web.
 These resources can support the learning activities that are a part of daily classroom instruction.
-BYOT also supports the One to the World instructional initiative as it provides students with the connectivity to the tools and information they need, connects students with a global audience, and connects students to those with whom they can collaborate.
+BYOT supports the 5Cs of 21st century learning: Communication, Creation, Critical Thinking, Collaboration, and Contribution.
+LCPS believes that learners should have access to multiple tools to support the 5Cs.
+Do all LCPS schools support BYOT?
+Yes, all schools are engaged in BYOT.

 Is there a specific device that is recommended?

 There is no specific BYOT device recommended for students.
 Laptops, tablets, iPads, and/or Chromebooks are all acceptable options.
 If you have any specific questions, please contact Nick Grzeda at Nicholas.Grzeda@lcps.org.

 What accessories may be recommended for use with the device?

 Protective case or cover

 Students will not be required to add any apps or software applications to his/her device to accommodate classroom use of the device.
 Students will have access to division-provided web services, e.g. VISION, and a cloud-based productivity platform via the internet.

 What training and information is available for students, teachers, and parents?

 Digital Curriculum and a number of resources are available through Common Sense Media and Google's Be Internet Awesome.